edgar-costa/TEController/labs/lab1/README.md

 3. If ECMP is not enabled, and there is a single path towards the destination prefix, continue to stage 4.
 Otherwise, jump to stage 10.

 4. We check if the flow can be allocated in the default path.
 To do so, we retrieve the link utilization data from all links of the path thanks to the data structure mantained by the SNMP link monitor.
 If the link with the lowest available capacity can support the new flow, go to stage 5.
-Otherwise, continue to stage 6.
+Otherwise, the flowAllocationAlgorithm is called, continuing in stage 6.

 5. Note down the flow-to-path allocation for the given destination and finish.

-6. Look for the next shortest path that can allocate flow without congestion from src to dst.
-Does it exist?
-If so, go to stage 7.
+6. Initially, the flowAllocationAlgorithm computes all possible different paths from source to destination.
+It filters out those that already can't allocate the new flow without congestoin because they contain at least a link with available capacity smaller that the flow size.
+If it finds at least.
+If it can find at least one path that can allocate the new flow, jump to stage 7.
 Otherwise, continue to stage 9.

 7. Check if already existing flows to the same destination that will be moved can be allocated.
-Since we will enforce a new path in the destination DAG, it is possible that some previously allocated flows will be moved.
+Since we will enforce a new path in the destination DAG, it is possible that some previously allocated flows for the same destination will be moved when applying the new DAG.
 Therefore, we need to take into account this, and see if the whole traffic demand towards destination running through the new path can be allocated.
 If so, continue to stage 8.
-Otherwise, jump back to stage 6.
+Otherwise, jump back to stage 6 by checking the next existent shortest-path.

 8. Fib the chosen path.
 Note down the flow-to-path allocation for the given destination and finish.

 9. Choose the path that creates the least global congestion.
 By least congestion we mean, e.g: that 2 links congested 1% is prefearrable to 1 link congested 5%.
-Then jump to stage 8.
+What is done in practice is: We order all existing different paths by decreasing minimum available capacity.
+For each of them, we compute how much congestion is eventually created when allocating the new flow and moving the already ongoing flows.
+Finally, we choose the one that creates the minimum congestion.
+Finally, we jump to stage 8.

 10. Calculate the probability for this flow to create congestion.
 Given the flow size, and the two ECMP paths with their respective minimum available capacities, the congestion probability can easily be calculated.
 With the probabilities, we can then jump to stage 11.